martell/ellcc/llvm/docs/LibFuzzer.rst

   If 1 (default) and if LeakSanitizer is enabled try to detect memory leaks during fuzzing (i.e. not only at shut down).
 ``-close_fd_mask``
   Indicate output streams to close at startup.
-Be careful, this will also remove diagnostic output from the tools in use; for example the messages AddressSanitizer_ sends to ``stderr``/``stdout`` will also be lost.
+Be careful, this will remove diagnostic output from target code (e.g. messages on assert failure).

    - 0 (default): close neither ``stdout`` nor ``stderr``
    - 1 : close ``stdout``